line/armeria/site/src/sphinx/server-access-log.rst

     sb.withVirtualHost("*.example3.com")
     .accessLogger(virtualHost -> {
         ....
-        // Return your access logger with the given VirtualHost instance. return ....
+        // Return the logger.
+        // Do not return null.
+Otherwise, it will raise ``IllegalStateException`` return ....
     }).and()